viorble/Lecture-Database/ch05_advanced_data_modeling.md

   }
 ---
 # Chapter5: Advanced Data Modeling
-- Main extended entity relationship (EER) model.
+- Illustrate extended entity relationship (EER) model.
 - Describe the characteristics of good primary keys and how to select them.
 - Data-modeling design cases